phughk/PizzaProgram/README.md

 The initial version of your system should allow enable you to create objects for a pizza, one base and several toppings.
 Each of the ingredients should have a cost associated with it.
 You should be able to combine these to create a pizza which should have one and only one base, but many toppings.
-The finished pizza should calculate it’s cost.
+The finished pizza should calculate itâ€™s cost.
 You should write a simple class called PizzaBuild which contains a main method which demonstrates this working.

 [N.B.
 Not using PizzaBuild class, using PizzaProgram for entry point]